The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 K. Removal of Directors:

 1. One or more of the Directors may be removed for cause at any time by a two-thirds vote of the BOD at any regular or special meeting called for that purpose.
-Provided that written advance notice has been given to the Director or Directors who are subject to the purposed action.
+Provided that written advance notice has been given to the Director or Directors who are the subject to the proposed action.
 The director must be given an opportunity to be heard by the BOD.

 2. All Directors shall have advance written notice of intent to remove another Director.